rossumur/microtouch/README.md

 ## Applications

 There are a number of example applications that exercise various parts of system.
 They don't all fit in the device at the same time.
-The `APPLICATIONS` path in the Makefile defines which apps get built into the firmware.
+The `MODULES` path in the Makefile defines which apps get built into the firmware.
+There are a number of predefined make targets in the Makefile:

+		make
+		make demo
+		make 3d
+		make pacman
+		make hardware
+		make wiki
+		make zork
+		make zorkcleartype

 ### Shell